-HIPAA HITECH: A Dual Framework for Protecting Health Information
+HIPAA and HITECH: A Dual Framework for Protecting Health Information

 HIPAA HITECH A Dual Framework for Protecting Health Information